 Cash bonus awards are designed to reward an executive for the direct contribution which he or she can make to the company.
-Pursuant to the terms of his agreement with us, Mr. Patricio is entitled to an annual performance-based bonus (discussed below), the terms of which are set by the Board of Directors or the Nominating and Compensation Committee, and the other Named Executive Officers are entitled to receive discretionary cash bonuses from time to time, as determined by the Chief Executive Officer, and approved by the Nominating and Compensation Committee.
+Pursuant to the terms of his agreement with us, Mr. Patricio is entitled to an annual performance-based bonus (discussed below), the terms of which are established by either the Compensation Committee or the Board of Directors, and the other Named Executive Officers are entitled to receive discretionary cash bonuses from time to time, as determined by the Chief Executive Officer, and approved by the Compensation Committee.
 Except in respect of Mr. Patricio, and as discussed earlier in this section, there are no specific performance goals used in determining an officer's bonus entitlement.

 Bonuses are generally awarded in respect of a calendar year, rather than our financial year ended September 30th.
-No cash bonuses were paid to the Named Executive Officers in respect of the 2015 calendar year.

-For the 2015 calendar year, Mr. Patricio was eligible to earn a bonus of up to 100% of his base compensation upon achieving the following corporate and individual performance objectives: (i) 25% for an increase of more than 100% in the company's share price; (ii) 25% for completion of an acquisition valued at more than \$10 million; (iii) 25% for completion of a financing for gross proceeds in excess of \$5 million; and (iv) 25% at the discretion of the board.
+For the 2016 calendar year, our Chief Executive Officer was eligible to earn a bonus of up to 100% of his base compensation upon achieving the following corporate and individual performance objectives: (i) 25% for an increase of more than 100% in the company's share price; (ii) 25% for completion of an acquisition valued at more than \$10 million; (iii) 25% for completion of a financing for gross proceeds in excess of \$5 million; (iv) 25% for the identification and execution of new investment opportunities/deals; and (v) 25% at the discretion of the board.